Safety and security

 Local travel - border areas

-Be particularly vigilant and exercise caution in border areas.
+Be particularly vigilant and take extra care in border areas.
 There is ongoing military activity close to borders with Thailand, Laos and China especially in Shan, Karen, Mon and Kachin States.
-There have been several recent clashes in Karen State (Myawaddy) and Mon State (Kyaik Mayaw), and an armed attack on a passenger bus in Karen State.
-Two Improvised Explosive Devices (IEDs) were found in Myawaddy, Karen State in September 2014.
+There are occasional clashes in Karen State (Myawaddy) and Mon State (Kyaik Mayaw), and you should seek advice from guides or tour operators before travelling.
 Land mines also pose a threat in conflict areas.
 The Burmese government restricts travel to most border areas.